São Joaquim

 Human History

 The highlands of Santa Catarina were traditionally inhabited by the Xokleng (Botocudo) people, hunter-gatherers who occupied the Araucaria forests.
 European settlement, particularly by Italian and German immigrants in the late 19th and early 20th centuries, transformed the surrounding highlands through intensive agriculture and livestock raising.
 The Araucaria forests were heavily logged for timber (Araucaria wood being prized for construction and furniture) throughout the first half of the 20th century.
-The city of São Joaquim, gateway to the park, became known for apple orchid cultivation following the introduction of temperate-climate fruit growing.
+The city of São Joaquim, gateway to the park, became known for apple cultivation following the introduction of temperate-climate fruit growing.

 Park History